tomsWebConsulting/twcsl/v7.0/Montauk Template Family/Change Unable to Add Item to Cart Alert/README.md

 ```

 Add code from file **change unable to add item to cart alert.html** to Store
-Settings > Advanced > Page Header Code Injection for the store page.
+Settings > Advanced > Page Header Code Injection for the Store Page.

 ## Make a Donation